telnet2/mysql-vfs/v2_1-progress.md

 ## Known Issues

-1. **Tests Not Updated** - Schema validation tests still use `.jsonschema`
-2. **No Migration Tool** - Users must manually convert `.jsonschema` to `.files`
+1. **No Migration Tool** - Users must manually convert `.jsonschema` to `.files`
-3. **Basic Events Not Integrated** - Phase 3 event infrastructure complete but not wired into operations
+2. **Basic Events Not Integrated** - Phase 3 event infrastructure complete but not wired into operations
-4. **Lifecycle Events Pending** - Phase 5 design complete but implementation not started
-5. **Documentation Gaps** - User guides and API docs pending
-6. **Event System Transition** - Need to decide when to deprecate Phase 3 in favor of Phase 5
+3. **Event System Transition** - Need to decide when to deprecate Phase 3 in favor of Phase 5
+4. **Flaky Concurrency Test** - One concurrency test occasionally fails due to race condition (not critical)

 ---